Coup d'état: Popular opposition and regional rebellions

-Effect of the military

-A 2018 study found that coup attempts were less likely in states where the militaries derived significant incomes from peacekeeping missions.
-The study argued that militaries were dissuaded from staging coups because they feared that the UN would no longer enlist the military in peacekeeping missions.

-A separate 2018 study found that the presence of military academies were linked to coups.
-The authors argue that military academies make it easier for military officers to plan coups, as the schools build networks among military officers.

 Economy, development, and resource factors

-A 2018 study found that "oil price shocks are seen to promote coups in onshore-intensive oil countries, while preventing them in offshore-intensive oil countries."
+A 2018 study found that "oil price shocks are seen to promote coups in onshore-intensive oil countries, while preventing them in offshore-intensive oil countries".
 The study argues that states which have onshore oil wealth tend to build up their military to protect the oil, whereas states do not do that for offshore oil wealth.

 A 2020 study found that elections had a two-sided impact on coup attempts, depending on the state of the economy.
 During periods of economic expansion, elections reduced the likelihood of coup attempts, whereas elections during economic crises increased the likelihood of coup attempts.

 A 2021 study found that oil wealthy nations see a pronounced risk of coup attempts but these coups are unlikely to succeed.

-A 2014 study of 18 Latin American countries in the 20th century study found that coup frequency does not vary with development levels, economic inequality, or the rate of economic growth.
+On the contrary, a 2014 study of 18 Latin American countries in the 20th century found that coup frequency does not vary with development levels, economic inequality, or the rate of economic growth.